2011 Pacific typhoon season: Typhoon Nalgae (Quiel)

 On September 26, the Japan Meteorological Agency (JMA) started to monitor a weak tropical depression that had developed about 1260 km to the northwest of Manila in the Philippines.
 During that day, while the depression moved towards the northwest its low level circulation centre rapidly consolidated in an area of favourable conditions for further development of the system.
 This prompted the JTWC to issue a Tropical Cyclone Formation Alert on the system early the next day.
 However less than 3 hours later, the JTWC decided to issue advisories on the system designating it as Tropical Depression 22W, before the JMA reported that the depression had become a tropical storm and named it Nalgae.

 The storm slowly drifted to the west and kept on intensifying gradually.
 Nalgae developed a microwave eye like feature and well defined convective banding in all the quadrants.
 The system had a tiny radius of winds, though it was still strengthening significantly and was very well defined.
 On the evening of September 28, the JMA reported that Nalgae continued to intensify, as they upgraded it to a severe tropical storm with winds of over 55 kn.
 On that night, the PAGASA initiated advisories on Nalgae, giving it the local name Quiel, as it entered the Philippine Area of Responsibility (PAR).
 Late on September 29, the JMA upgraded Nalgae to a typhoon.
 Nalgae rapidly intensified on September 30, and attained category 4 super typhoon status early on October 1, just before making landfall over Luzon.
 Due to land interaction and colder sea surface temperature in the South China Sea, the JMA downgraded Nalgae to a severe tropical storm on October 2, and then a tropical storm late on October 3.
 The JTWC downgraded Nalgae to a tropical depression on October 4, and the JMA also did it on the next day.
 Later on October 5, the remnant low of Nalgae dissipated.

 Striking the Philippines just days after Typhoon Nesat, Nalgae caused further damage across Luzon.
 Although first feared that Nalgae would cause much more damage to Luzon, which was severely affected by Typhoon Nesat, damage from the storm was not as anticipated to be lighter than Typhoon Nesat, which ironically is much weaker than Nalgae, but high winds and heavy rains from the storm caused widespread power outages and flooding that left many communities isolated.
 Nearly 2,900 homes were destroyed and approximately another 15,400 sustained damage.
 At least 18 people were killed by the storm and another 7 were reported as missing as of October 11.
 A total of 1,113,763 people were affected by the storm.
-Total losses in the country reached just over 115 million PHP (US$2.62 million).
+Total losses in the country reached just over ₱115 million ($2.62 million).